noam-honig/graphql-discussion-with-jycouet/README.md

 ## TO DOs
 - [x] remove page info from schema for v1
+- [ ] respect include in api
+- [ ] Test fetch tasks of categories
 - [ ] on create and update operation
-  - [ ] ,id of related entities
+  - [x] ,id of related entities
-  - [ ] reflect in the schema the apiUpdateAllowed and includeInApi
+  - [x] reflect in the schema the apiUpdateAllowed and includeInApi
   - [x] update
   - [x] create
   - [x] delete